 Visiting France is not a guarantee that you will be savouring a traditional fresh croissant!

-Another pitfall: boulangeries which sell the best baguettes are not necessarily selling the best croissants either (as they have to focus on the quality of their bread at the expense of viennoiseries).
+Another pitfall: boulangeries that sell the best baguettes are not necessarily selling the best croissants either (as they have to focus on the quality of their bread at the expense of viennoiseries).
+And vice-versa.
 Sacré bleu!

 - the croissant has an aroma of caramelised butter